PhoebusLyubil/phoebuslyubil.github.com/_posts/2018-03-30-Assimilating -Cassandra.md

 ### Current problem

-When I was assessing the CRP portfolio which it's horse power is variance, I noticed that returns suffer extensively from portfolios Beta.
-Although it is hedge as I said in the related post, I wanted to improve it by predicting VLGI.
-If downturns could be avoided, the amount of foreign exchange which I computed by negative beta correlation could reduce substantially.
+When I was assessing the CRP portfolio, I found that it's horse power is variance.
+Constructed CRP returns suffered extensively from portfolios Beta.
+Although it was hedged as I said in the related post, I wanted to improve it by predicting VLGI.
+If downturns could be avoided, the amount of needed hedge portfolio value could be reduced substantially.

 *I computed the following in October last year, so the results are out of date.*

 ### Idea

-I thought that comparing different methods is so mainstream so I thought about some modifications.
-My idea is this: generally predefined lags are used, yet since monetary variables takes time to show their effects lets use correlation for using the lags that should be used.I was thinking that since rnn based methods could capture non-linear relations, I used "Kendall's tau coefficient".
-Further, I saw no need for taking largest tau, lets see what happens if the number that we take get bigger.
+My idea is this: generally predefined lags are used, yet since monetary variables takes time to show their effects lets use correlation for finding the lags that should be used.I was thinking that since rnn based methods could capture non-linear relations, using "Kendall's tau coefficient" seems agreeable.
+Further, I saw no need for taking largest tau, lets see what happens if the number of variables that we take get bigger.

 ### Methods